jffaust/obsidian-canvas-images-as-links/README.md

-# Obsidian Canvas Image Links
+# Obsidian Canvas Images As Links

 Adds the ability to set a link on images in Obsidian Canvas.
 You can then double click on the image to open the link.

 https://github.com/user-attachments/assets/388c6279-040b-47ca-8a6b-ac6692dd1481

 ## Features